-Later, you drive out of the valley and over the Pele La to continue on to reach the town of Trongsa.
+After lunch you will leave Gangtey and drive out to the main road and up to cross the Pele La Pass at 3,300m/10,827ft.
+You might like to stop to admire the views from here.
+You then descend from the pass and drive down, passing the large chorten at Chendebji and on to Trongsa.
 You will see Trongsa's splendid Dzong long before you reach it because the road takes you up a long side valley before eventually turning back to Trongsa town.
+The drive from Gangtey takes between two and three hours.

-Trongsa has an exceptionally dramatic dzong, the ancestral home of the royal family.
-Because of its important strategic location this was one of the most important dzongs in the country.
-Set above the dzong is the Ta Dzong, the watchtower, a lovely old building which has been recently really beautifully renovated and houses an excellent museum with several floors of royal memorabilia and sacred artefacts.
-The views from the roof are worth the climb.
+Trongsa's dzong is exceptionally dramatic.
+It is the ancestral home of the royal family and because of its important strategic location was one of the most important dzongs in the country.
+Set above the dzong is the Ta Dzong, the watchtower, a lovely old building which has been beautifully renovated.
+It houses an excellent museum with several floors of royal memorabilia and sacred artefacts.
+The views from the roof are well worth the climb.